-Risk: Pensions entries (IAS 19) (relevant to single entity and group accounts)
+Risk: Pensions entries (IAS 19)

 The financial statements contain material pension entries in respect of retirement benefits.

 The calculation of these pension figures, both assets and liabilities, can be subject to significant volatility and includes estimates based upon a complex interaction of actuarial assumptions.